- BSc. 1998 Faculty of Chemical Engineering, Technion

 Main Research Interests

-Main research interests Application of cell biomechanics approaches to characterize and diagnose disease development.
+- Combining mechanobiology and bioengineering approaches to predict and prevent disease development.
 Focus on cancer development, prediction of metastasis formation in the body, personalized medicine matching of chemotherapy, immunotherapy and natural treatments.
 Novel approaches to prevent wound formation and accelerate healing.

 - Real-time, high-resolution fluorescence microscopy with combined time-lapse.